 \section{Extracting GRAM embeddings for downstream tasks}

-To evaluate GRAM-T and GRAM-M, we followed the masked autoencoder framework in which the encoder is used as the embedding generator from all the patches of the input spectrogram.
+We extracted GRAM embeddings for downstream evaluations by encoding embeddings for all patches $P_1, \ldots, P_n$ using the GRAM encoder.
 We used the exact patch aggregation process as in~\citep{masked-modelling}.
-The audio clips were split into non-overlapping 2-second chunks, concatenated the features in time and finally took the mean over the time axis to generate a fixed vector representation independent of the input audio duration.

-To evaluate GRAM-T on the localization tasks, we used the CLS embeddings of the 2-second samples.
-In contrast, we used the mean of all patches (excluding CLS) for GRAM-M.
+Audio clips were split into non-overlapping 2-second chunks and the embedded patches concatenated over time.
+Later, we took the mean over the time axis to generate scene embeddings independent of the input audio duration.
+Finally, to evaluate GRAMs on the NatHEAR on localization tasks, we used [CLS] embeddings of the 2-second samples, and averaged them to create scene embeddings for localization tasks.